materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 ## Manual data sharing and preservation

+You will access the web application (data repository) using a web browser.

 ### Log into the demo instance

 - Navigate to the homepage of the demo instance by either entering the url in a web browser